Criteria for existence of stable parahoric $\SO_n$, $\Sp_n$ and $\Spin$ bundles on $\PP^1$: Introduction

 \subsection{Acknowledgements}

-This paper is part of my post-doctoral work at Chennai Mathematical Institute.
-Prof.\ C.S.\ Seshadri suggested this theme to me and encouraged.
+These results are part of my post-doctoral work at the Chennai Mathematical Institute.
+Prof. C.S.
+Seshadri suggested this theme to me and encouraged.
 I would like to offer him my heartiest thanks.
-I would also like to thank Prof.\ V.\ Balaji for illuminating explanations and constant support.
+I would also like to thank Prof. V. Balaji for illuminating explanations and constant support.
 He has provided me with guidance right from my `very first' contact with university mathematics.
-I also thank Prof S.\ Ramanan for useful discussions and encouragement.
+I also thank Prof S. Ramanan for useful discussions and encouragement.
+I am very grateful to Christopher Woodward and Prakash Belkale for replying to my questions by email and the anonymous referee for explaining the density argument in \cite{tw} to me.
 My thanks also go to the Institute of Mathematical Sciences, Chennai for providing local hospitality.